16+ Travel Card

 Print and complete our 16+ Travel Card application form (PDF, 1.1 MB).

 Return by post to: Kent 16+ Travel Card, Public Transport, Kent County Council, PO Box 441, Aylesford, ME6 9HJ.

 Do not send payment to Kent County Council.
-Your school or college will arrange payment for your pass after you have applied.
+You will need to contact your school or college to arrange payment for your pass after you have applied.

 To get a 16+ Travel Card you must:

 - be 16 to 19 years old - to be eligible for a travel card for the academic year beginning September 2017 your date of birth must be between 01/09/1998 and 31/08/2001 (in academic years 12-14)

 - live in a house that pays Council Tax to a Kent council